-Loading procedures: At approx. 9 kW, the power requirement is somewhat higher than for a cargo ship at berth and is required, for example, for the operation of ventilation systems (e.g. explosion protection).
+Loading procedures: At approx. 9 kW, the power requirement is somewhat higher than for a cargo ship at berth.
 It is also generated via the smallest generator.
 The smallest generators installed on tankers generally have a higher average output in all ship classes.
 The length classes I (< 40 m), IV (68-87 m), Va (86-110 m) and Vb (> 110 m) show a homogeneous picture.
-Here, the smallest generators on board are in an average power range of about 50-65 kW.
+Here, the smallest generators on board are in an average power range of 50-65 (49-66 kW).

-The middle classes II and III (ship lengths 40-56 m; 56-68 m) are only very weakly represented with a total of 8 ships.
+The middle classes II and III (ship lengths 40-56 m; 56 - 68 m) are only very weakly represented with a total of 8 ships.
 Here, the generator output is only in the range of 35 kW.
 In this case, the determination of power remains rather uncertain.

 In 236 cases of tanker vessels, information is available on the year of construction of the "smallest" generator.
-In 177 (63%) cases, the emission stage is also indicated.
 Depending on the ship class, the average age of the generators is between 13 and 19 years.
-The highest average age of the generators is 19 years for tankers in the ship length class I (< 40 m).
+The highest average age of the generators is 19 years for tankers in the ship length class I < 40 m.
 For the larger ships in the classes IV, Va and Vb, the mean age is between 12 and 15 years.

 The actual average age of generators for the ship classes I-IV is probably a little bit higher, as the year of construction of the generators is unknown for 44 ships (16%).
-These presumably fall predominantly into the two worst TREMOD(5) emission levels (built before 1991).
+These presumably fall predominantly into the two worst TREMOD5 emission levels (built before 1991).

-Unloading procedures: Unloading procedures usually require the "largest" generators on board to provide the electric energy needed for the pumps.
+Unloading procedures: Unloading procedures usually require the "largest" generators on board to provide the energy needed for the pumps.
 (See chapter 6.2)

-The "largest" generators used in tanker unloading procedures for the ship classes I, II and III are on average 66-74 kW.
+The "largest" generators used in tanker unloading procedures for the ship classes I, II and II are on average 66-74 kW.
 Ship classes IV and Va have a significantly higher mean generator output of 159 and 174 kW, while ships of the class Vb (135 m) even have a mean output of 242 kW for the "largest" generators.

 For tanker vessels, information on the year of construction of the "largest" generator is available in 251 cases.
-In 192 (69%) cases, the emission stage is also indicated.
 Depending on the ship class, the average age of the generators is between 11 and 19 years.
-The "largest" generators of tankers reach the highest average age of 19 years in the ship class I (< 40 m).
+The largest generators of tankers reach the highest average age of 19 years in the ship class I < 40 m.
 For the larger ships in the classes IV, Va and Vb (85-135 m), the mean age is between 13 and 16 years.
-Here too, the actual average age of the generators for ship the classes I-IV is probably a bit higher, as the year of construction of the generators is unknown for 35 (13%) ships.
+Here too, the actual average age of the generators for ship the classes I-IV is probably a bit higher, as the year of construction of the generators is unknown for 35 ships.